 Next time you’re on the slopes, take precautions to help prevent these common ski injuries.
 Check out our other tips for preventing other winter sports injuries and avoiding snowboarding accidents and injuries.

 Knees are the most common ski injury.
 Common ski knee injuries include sprains, strains, and tears to two major ligaments, the ACL and the MCL.

-Knees contain the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL).
+The knees contain the anterior cruciate ligament (ACL) and the medial collateral ligament (MCL).
 Athletic activities that involve changing direction, like skiing, often strain these ligaments.
 With enough strain, the ACL and the MCL can tear or rupture.
-Usually, that’s how you get a serious skiing knee injury.
+Usually, that’s how you get a severe skiing knee injury.

-If you find yourself with a lot of knee pain skiing, consult a Utah physical therapist or orthopedist.
-They can help you strengthen your legs or adjust your form — both of which can help take the strain off your knees.
+If you have a lot of knee pain skiing, consult a Utah physical therapist or orthopedist.
+They can help you strengthen your legs or adjust your form, which can help take the strain off your knees.

 Hard falls also lead to head injuries.
 Falling skiers often get cranial bruising or concussions from hitting their heads on the ground.
 Severe falls can even result in skull fractures.

 The unnatural movements involved in skiing can cause a lot of muscular strains in your back.
-Falls and crashes can cause more serious injuries.
+Falls and crashes can cause more severe injuries.